Why Scientists Are So Worried About the W Boson Right Now: 'Something Is Amiss'

 "It is one of the cornerstones of the Standard Model," said Giorgio Chiarelli, research director of the Istituto Nazionale di Fisica Nucleare in Italy, and co-author of the study.

-And the crux of the Standard Model is that all its particles ought to work together.
-Otherwise, the structure sort of falls apart.
-It's like a symbiotic particle world -- which also means, like in our world, there are rules.
-The Standard Model predicts some parameters to keep everything afloat – and one of these is the W boson mass.
+But here's the crux of the Standard Model.
+It's like a symbiotic particle world.
+Think of each particle in the model as a string, perfectly organized to tie everything together.
+If one string is too tight, stuff starts getting wonky -- it doesn't matter which string.
+As such, the Standard Model predicts a few parameters for each "string," or particle, and a very important one is the W boson mass.

-If this particle doesn't equal that, the rest of the model wouldn't quite work out.
-And if that were true, we'd have to change the model.
-We'd have to change our understanding of how all the particles in the universe work.
+Simply put, if this particle doesn't equal that mass, the rest of the model wouldn't quite work out.
+And if that were true, we'd have to change the model -- we'd have to change our understanding of how all the particles in the universe work.

 A decade of calculations, measurements, cross-checking, head-scratching and deep breathing from about 400 international researchers concluded that the W boson is slightly heavier than the Standard Model predicts it should be.

-"It's not a big difference, but we can really see clearly that it is different," said David Toback, an astrophysicist from Texas A&M University and co-author of the study.
+"It's not a big difference, but we can really see clearly that it is different," said David Toback, a particle physicist from Texas A&M University and co-author of the study.
 "Something is amiss."

 You might be wondering if we're sure about this.
 The science community had the same reaction, which is why researchers are now laser-focused on confirming that this greater W boson mass is really the case.